Meeshbhoombah/Practice/independent.md

 - Understand what sets Go apart from other languages
 - Implement arrays, linked-lists, stacks, queues, and hash tables in Go
 - Utilize Go's inbuilt testing framework to test programs
-- Demonstrate a strong understanding of concurreny and error-handing
+- Demonstrate a strong understanding of concurrency and error-handing
 - Build RESTful APIs and web apps in Go
-- Interact with Angular, Node, and React with Go
+- Interact with popular Javascript libraries in Go